SmartTokenLabs/TokenScript/doc/design_paper.md

 This simplified `attribute-type` code snippet allows the value for Voting Right to be fetched from `holding-contract`, which is a smart contract defined somewhere else in the Tokenscript, and present it in one of a few languages.

+As another functionality, Tokenscript can extend the product description and integrate variable parts, which can be upgraded without messing with upgradability of smart contracts.

 #### Attested information

 Attestation is just a signed message stating a fact.
 Attestations are often used to satisfy the conditions of the transactions — more on that in chapter Attestations.